25 Amazing Books Set in Italy to Love

 More Books Based in Italy

-There are so many other incredible books set in Italy including From Scratch, Call Me by Your Name, House of Gucci, and My Brilliant Friend.
+There are so many other incredible books set in Italy including, Call Me by Your Name, House of Gucci, and more.
 You’ll find those books and more below!

 Did you find any books set in Italy that you want to read?